 Love them or loathe them, New Year’s resolutions can be a good way of pinpointing our intentions for the year ahead.
 Resolutions help to focus our minds on the things that are important to us and, if done right, they are powerful, even life changing.

-However, rather than a list of rigid promises along the lines of ‘I must become fit’, which are bound to fall by the wayside come February, we have selected a few questions to refer to throughout the coming 12 months.
+However, rather than a list of rigid promises along the lines of ‘I must lose weight’, which are bound to fall by the wayside come February, we have selected a few questions to refer to throughout the coming 12 months.
 These questions delve deeper into the motivations behind our resolutions and embrace the idea of making lasting changes with far-reaching benefits for ourselves and those around us.
-Thinking about the ‘why’ behind the changes we are making sets us up for a successful 2019 and keeps us going when our resolve starts to waiver.
+Thinking about the ‘why’ behind the changes we are making sets us up for a successful 2020 and keeps us going when our resolve starts to waiver.

 Does my personal presentation need polishing?

 A new year is the perfect time to define and refine your personal style.
 Start with a thorough inventory of your wardrobe to make sure that all the clothes you own fit and flatter you.
 Identify any gaps and invest in quality pieces that will stand the test of time.
 Your shoes and accessories add the finishing touch that can elevate an otherwise pared-down look so make sure that these are polished and in good condition.